Tycro-Games/tycro-games.github.io/_posts/2023-11-03-how-to-make-a-scrolling-tile-map-without-an-engine-in-c++.md

 - [Tiled](https://www.mapeditor.org/), a free software for drawing tile maps.

 ---
+## This tutorial but Video

+I also made a video form of this tutorial:
+{% include embed/youtube.html id='yVBfBOmTwu8'%}

 ## About the template
 So for my school project we had to make a simple 2D platformer.
 The only requirement was to use [this](https://github.com/jbikker/tmpl8) template, which is a minimalistic framework for making 2D games in C++.
 Minimalistic means you can more or less write to pixels and there are some math functions.